Bald Cypress Tree

 Unique Long-Lived Tree with 4-Season Appeal

-Even in the winter your Bald Cypress is sure to please.
+Even in the winter your Bald Cypress Trees are sure to please.
 When its bright fall foliage has fallen, its trunk is revealed, resplendent in its distinctive raiment of copper-brown bark that peels off in long strips for a truly unique display.